 Alaska’s Golden Samovar Service – 1971

-(Written while I was with Pan Am)
+This trip report was written while I was with Pan Am.

 Flight: AS1896/29 April 1971

 AIRCRAFT: 727-193 N2979G

 1. Set tablecloth (red linen, with Alaska Airlines emblem)

 Glass with mix & ice (1 standard cocktail glass used for all drinks)